Tutorial: Creating and Joining a Network

 Approving The Request

-vote to approve the second node by running the kwil-admin validators approve
+The first node can vote to approve the second node by running the kwild validators approve

 command and passing the second node's public key:

-If the requesting node's public key is unknown, all pending requests and their public keys can be retrieved with the kwil-admin validators list-join-requests
+If the requesting node's public key is unknown, all pending requests and their public keys can be retrieved with the kwild validators list-join-requests

 command.

 And that's it!
 The second node should now be a validator on the network.
-To verify this, we can use the kwil-admin
+To verify this, we can use kwild validators list

 Cleanup